Insa-dong: Other attractions

-Unhyeon Palace, Bosingak bell pavilion, and Jongno Tower can be found in this area.
+Unhyeongung, Bosingak bell pavilion, and Jongno Tower can be found in this area.

 Samcheongdong is also a nearby dong with an art scene.
 There is also an express bus to the resort island of Namiseom where the popular Korean drama Winter Sonata was filmed.

 The area is on the Seoul list of Asia's 10 greatest street food cities for the gimbap, odeng, and bungeoppang.

-Information Centers
+Information centers

 At Insadong, there are three information centers that offer information or information materials about Insadong and Seoul.
 They are the Insadong P.R.
 Center, North Information Center (N-info center), and South Information Center (S-info center).
 N-info Center and S-info Center are located at the north and south entrances of Insadong's main street.
 Insa P.R.
 Center is located on the opposite side of Ssamziegil, a well-known shopping center in Insadong.
 At the Insa P.R.
 Center, visitors can have a hanbok (Korean traditional dress) experience.